 2. Cocktail Hour

 There is more than one way to hold a cocktail hour.
-The venue will probably offer a package, but ask if there is any wiggle room.
+The venue will probably offer a package, but ask if there is any flexibility in that package.

 “If you’re having a cocktail hour, opt for food displays like cheese boards or antipasto instead of passed plates — you’d be surprised at how much you can save per person,” Heather Jones, catering sales director for Wente Vineyards, a wedding venue in Livermore, California, said in an email.
 “You should also ask yourself about the drinking habits of your guests, as it may not make sense to have a beverage package if the majority will drink less than one alcoholic drink per hour.
 Instead, inquire about setting a maximum dollar amount to host the bar.
 After the amount has been reached, the bar will close or become a cash bar.
 This way, you can set a strict budget, but still buy everyone a drink or two.”